wenjietseng/wjt-website-archived/projects.md

             </td>
             <td width="900px" valigh="middle">
                 <p>
-                "FacePush is a Head-Mounted Display (HMD) integrated with a pulley system to generate normal forces on a user’s face in virtual reality (VR).
+                FacePush is a Head-Mounted Display (HMD) integrated with a pulley system to generate normal forces on a user’s face in virtual reality (VR).
 The mechanism of FacePush is obtained by shifting torques provided by two motors that press upon a user’s face via utilization of a pulley system.
 FacePush can generate normal forces of varying strengths and apply those to the surface of the face.
-We develop three applications, including boxing, diving, and 360 guidance in virtual reality."
+We develop three applications, including boxing, diving, and 360 guidance in virtual reality.
                 </p>
             </td>
         <tr>